q-viper/q-viper.github.io/_posts/2022-06-26-getting-started-with-apache-superset.md

 header:
   teaser: assets/apache_superset/covid-dashboard.jpg
 ---
-## Making Data Dashboard with Apache Superset
+Apache Superset is a very useful and easy-to-use visualization and dashboard-making tool that can be an alternative to tools like Tableau and PowerBI.
-Hello and welcome back everyone, in this blog, we will explore how we can create awesome data dashboards using Apache superset with little to no code at all.
-But there are few things one should do before making first dashboard, we need to have installed Superset and have some data too.
+In this blog, we will explore how we can create awesome data dashboards using Apache superset with little to no code at all.
+But there are a few things one should do before making the first dashboard, we need to have installed Superset and have some data too.

 ## Installing Apache Superset
 This blog will be using [Apache Superset](https://superset.apache.org/docs/installation/installing-superset-from-scratch) in WSL (Windows Subsystem for Linux) because the library `apache-superset` has OS level dependency.